On packing dijoins in digraphs and weighted digraphs: is true.

 Observe that if $D$ had a packing of $\tau$ dijoins, then every dijoin $J$ in the packing would satisfy the conclusion of \Cref{two-dijoins}.
 The reader may wonder if any dijoin satisfying the conclusion of \Cref{two-dijoins} belongs to such a packing; we already saw in \S\ref{subsec:examples} that this unfortunately is not the case.

-\section{$[\wt,\tau,2]$ is true.}
+\section{$[[\wt,\tau,2]]$ is true.}

-In this section we prove the primary result \hyperlink{primary-results}{{\bf P3}} and the secondary result \hyperlink{secondary-results}{{\bf S1}}.
+In this section we prove \hyperlink{primary-results}{{\bf P3}} and \hyperlink{secondary-results}{{\bf S1}}..
 Throughout the section, unless stated otherwise, we are given an integer $\tau\geq 2$, a weighted $(\tau,\tau+1)$-bipartite digraph $(D=(V,A),w)$ that is sink-regular, and $w\in \{0,1\}^A$.
 Let $A_1:=\{a\in A:w_a=1\}$.